Announcements & Key Dates

 What does my student need to bring to camp?

 Campers will participate in a variety of indoor and outdoor activities.
-A complete list of necessary items is provided in the camp information packet.
+Close toed shoes are required in all labs.
+A complete list of necessary items will be provided in the camp information packet sent out prior to camp.

 What is your cell phone policy?